-The decrease in cash used in financing activities was due primarily to lower repurchases of Common Stock partially offset by an increase in dividends paid of \$7.4 million in fiscal 2020 as compared to the prior fiscal year.
+The decrease in net cash used in financing activities was due primarily to incremental cash used in the prior year period for repurchases of Common Stock of \$10.5 million.
+This decrease was partially offset by an increase in dividends paid of \$2.4 million, cash outflows for deferred financing costs related to the 2021 Credit Agreement (as defined below) of \$0.8 million and an increase in the cash paid for taxes withheld related to the net share settlement of equity awards in fiscal 2021 as compared to the prior year comparable period.

-Long-term debt and borrowing capacity
+Long-term Debt and Borrowing Capacity

-We have a \$250.0 million unsecured revolving credit agreement (the "Credit Agreement") with a syndicate of banks, which matures on April 11, 2021.
-Under the Credit Agreement, we are able to borrow funds at variable interest rates based on, at our election, the Eurodollar rate or a base rate, plus in each case a spread based on our consolidated funded debt ratio.
-Availability of credit requires compliance with certain financial and other covenants, including a maximum consolidated funded debt ratio and minimum consolidated interest coverage ratio as defined in the Credit Agreement.
+On March 26, 2021, we entered into an amended and restated \$175.0 million unsecured revolving credit agreement (the "2021 Credit Agreement") with a syndicate of banks, which matures on March 26, 2026.
+The 2021 Credit Agreement amended and restated our prior Credit Agreement (as defined below), which was scheduled to mature on April 11, 2021.
+Under the 2021 Credit Agreement, we may borrow funds at variable interest rates based on, at our election, the Eurodollar rate or a base rate, plus in each case a spread based on our consolidated funded debt ratio.
+Availability of credit requires compliance with certain financial and other covenants, including a maximum consolidated funded debt ratio and minimum consolidated interest coverage ratio, each as defined in the 2021 Credit Agreement.
 We test our compliance with these financial covenants on a fiscal quarterly basis.
-As of August 29, 2020, the interest rates applicable to our borrowings under the Credit Agreement would be calculated as LIBOR plus 75 basis points at the time of the respective borrowing.
-As of August 29, 2020, we had no outstanding borrowings and had outstanding letters of credit amounting to \$70.8 million, leaving \$179.2 million available for borrowing under the Credit Agreement.
-We expect to replace the Credit Agreement prior to its maturity with a new revolving credit facility.
+As of August 28, 2021, the interest rates applicable to our borrowings under the 2021 Credit Agreement would be calculated as LIBOR plus 1.00% at the time of the respective borrowing.
+As of August 28, 2021, we had no outstanding borrowings and had outstanding letters of credit amounting to \$67.5 million, leaving \$107.5 million available for borrowing under the 2021 Credit Agreement.

-As of August 29, 2020, we were in compliance with all covenants under the Credit Agreement.
+As of August 28, 2021, we were in compliance with all covenants under the 2021 Credit Agreement.